MDAnalysis/UserGuide/doc/source/contributing.rst

 Code formatting in Python
 -------------------------

-MDAnalysis is a project with a long history and many contributors and hasn't used a consistent coding style.
-Since version 0.11.0 we are trying to update all the code to conform with `PEP8`_.
+MDAnalysis is a project with a long history and many contributors; it hasn't used a consistent coding style.
+Since version 0.11.0, we are trying to update all the code to conform with `PEP8`_.
 Our strategy is to update the style every time we touch an old function and thus switch to `PEP8`_ continuously.

 **Important requirements (from PEP8):**
     - keep line length to **79 characters or less**; break long lines sensibly